yclaireyyy/MyProjects/UCI_ML_analysis/README.md

  - `pip install pandas numpy matplotlib seaborn scikit-learn ucimlrepo`

 ## How to Run ##
+ - Put the IML.py file on your desktop as a single file
- - In the terminal of Pycharm or any other python IDE, input `python  IML.py`
+ - In the terminal of Pycharm or any other python IDE, input `python "C:\Users\YourUsername\Desktop\IML.py"`

 ## What It Does ##
  - Loads UCI Online Shoppers dataset automatically